 - regularly scheduled meeting for which required Notice can be timely given regarding the item(s) to be addressed, as specified in the appropriate ERCOT Board or committee procedures. - (3) The ROS shall ensure that the Operating Guides are compliant with the ERCOT Protocols.
 As such, the ROS will monitor all changes to the ERCOT Protocols and initiate any NOGRRs necessary to bring the Operating Guides in conformance with the ERCOT Protocols.
 The ROS will also initiate a Nodal Protocol Revision Request (NPRR) if such a change is necessary to accommodate a proposed NOGRR prior to proceeding with that NOGRR. - (4) Throughout the Operating Guides, references are made to the ERCOT Protocols.
 ERCOT Protocols supersede the Operating Guides and any NOGRR must be compliant with the Protocols.
 The ERCOT Protocols are subject to the revision process outlined in Protocol Section 21, Revision Request Process. - (5) ERCOT may make non-substantive corrections at any time during the processing of a particular NOGRR.
-Under certain circumstances, however, the Operating Guides can also be revised by ERCOT rather than using the NOGRR process outlined in Section 1.3. - (a) This type of revision is referred to as an "Administrative NOGRR" or "Administrative Changes" and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), NERC regulations, Federal Energy Regulatory Commission (FERC) rules, etc., and revisions for the purpose of maintaining consistency between Section 1.3 and Protocol Section 21.
-Additionally, updates to the ERCOT Load Shed Table in Section 4.5.3.4, Load Shed Obligation, may also be processed as Administrative NOGRRs.
+Under certain circumstances, however, the Operating Guides can also be revised by ERCOT rather than using the NOGRR process outlined in Section 1.3. - (a) This type of revision is referred to as an "Administrative NOGRR" or "Administrative Changes" and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), NERC regulations, Federal Energy Regulatory Commission (FERC) rules, etc., and revisions for the purpose of maintaining consistency between Section 1.3 and Protocol Section 21. - (b) ERCOT shall post such Administrative NOGRRs to the ERCOT website and distribute the NOGRR to ROS at least ten Business Days before implementation.
+If no Entity submits comments to the Administrative NOGRR in accordance with paragraph (2) of Section 1.3.3.3, ROS Review and Action, ERCOT shall implement it according to paragraph (4) of Section 1.3.5, Nodal Operating Guide Revision Implementation.
+If any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the NERC Regional Entity, the IMM, or ERCOT submits comments to the Administrative NOGRR, then it shall be processed in accordance with the NOGRR process outlined in Section 1.3. - (6) ERCOT may make modifications to the Operating Guides for the purpose of maintaining duplicate language between the Protocols and the related sections of the Operating Guides. - (a) This type of revision is referred to as an "Alignment NOGRR" and shall consist of changes to align language in the Protocols with related language in the Operating Guides.
+The following Operating Guide sections may only be modified by an Alignment NOGRR: - (i) Section 4.5.3.3, EEA Levels.